XiangyPeng/MutualForce/README.md

 # MutualForce
-This is a repo of [MutualForce] for 3D object detection.
+[ICASSP 2025] This is a repository of MutualForce: Mutual-Aware Enhancement for 4D Radar-LiDAR 3D Object Detection.

-The code is mainly based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) and InterFusion.
+The code is mainly based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).

 ## Overview